Multi-scale modeling¶

 db.create_managed_folder('simrun')

-nSweeps = 1 # number of consecutive simulations per process
+nSweeps = 4 # number of consecutive simulations per task

 d = I.simrun_run_new_simulations(